sjentsch/lsjDocs/Ch17/Ch17_Epilogue_4.rst

    right.
 There is a systematic difference between them.
 She answered the question, and Tim didn't.
 Given the social pressures faced by overweight people, isn't it likely that Tim is *more* overweight than Carol?
-And of course thit is still ignoring the fact that it's not sensible to impute a *single* weight to Tim, as if you actually knew his weight.
+And of course this is still ignoring the fact that it's not sensible to impute a *single* weight to Tim, as if you actually knew his weight.
 Instead, what you need to do it is impute a range of plausible guesses (referred to as multiple imputation), in order to capture the fact that you're more